The Mob Comes for Liz Cheney

 It’s a safe bet that she isn’t going to slink away from the microphone.
 She is now the most prominent Republican office-holder in Washington to stand against Trump’s continued hold over the party — which makes her an unlikely hero of Democrats who have held her family in contempt for decades.

 There appears to be some appetite for Cheney’s calls for reform.
 At least 100 high-profile Republicans are prepared to issue an ultimatum this week that the GOP change course or face the creation of a third-party to stand on the right, and also with facts.
 Given a choice, there are plenty of true conservatives in this country who might find themselves out of step with the current Republican Leadership on the Hill.
 After all, if Elise Stefaniak is elevated to replace Cheney as expected, the top three Republicans in the House will have endorsed The Big Lie and voted against certifying Joe Biden’s victory.

 That may be where roughly 7-in-10 Republicans are right now, but that doesn’t make them right.
 For the remaining Republicans, knowing better might make them a force that can’t be ignored, especially in crowded primaries.
+For her part, Cheney suddenly has some unexpected free time to get her party back on track.

 Make sense of what matters in Washington.
 Sign up for the daily D.C.
 Brief newsletter.